Graphicaction/Miles4Smiles/README.md

 Pull requests are welcome.
 Code of Conduct: Standard (Fork, Clone, Commit, Push and Create Pull requests).

+## Credits

+Photo by RUN 4 FFWPU from Pexels

 ## Questions

 If you have any questions about the repo, open an issue.